ghschaden/CSSP-Proceedings/README.txt

 eiss13_logo_blank.pdf is a file containing a blank logo.
 It is inserted by main.tex.
 It may be easiest to keep this file in the same directory as your TEX files.

-cat.png provides an sample cat picture demonstrating how images can be included.
+cat.png provides a sample cat picture demonstrating how images can be included.
 This file can safely be removed, and should not be resubmitted.

 gl-authoryear-comp.cbx and biblatex-gl.bbx are biblatex style files from the journal Glossa (see https://www.glossa-journal.org/).
 They provide the bibliographic style that you should use.
 These